ELUTQ: Optimizing Quantization Accuracy under LUT-Based Computation for Edge LLMs: Experiments

-We conduct a parameter search experiment on the step $T_{max}$ of the alternating optimization in HLQ-GPTQ and investigate its impact on the final model performance.
-The experiments are carried out on LLaMA3.1-8B and Qwen3-8B, covering both w3g128 and w2g128 settings.
+We conduct a hyparameter search experiment on the step $T_{max}$ of the alternating optimization and investigate its impact on the final model performance.
+The experiments are carried out on LLaMA3.1-8B and Qwen3-8B, covering both W3G128 and W2G128 settings.
 The results are shown in the figure~\ref{figure::Tmax_ppl_quantization}.
 We observe that increasing $T_{max}$ does not necessarily lead to continuous improvement.
-For both 3-bit and 2-bit quantization, setting $T_{max}$ = 10 yields a relatively good perplexity across both models, suggesting that a moderate optimization depth strikes a balance between convergence and stability.
-Specifically, for 3-bit quantization, the perplexity decreases steadily as $T_{max}$ increases up to 10 and then stabilizes, indicating that the alternating optimization approaches a convergence point.
-In contrast, the 2-bit setting exhibits a more irregular pattern, with notable oscillations in perplexity as $T_{max}$ increases.
-Perhaps incorporating certain regularization techniques could help the results converge further, which we leave for future work.
+For both 3-bit and 2-bit quantization, setting $T_{max}$ = 10 yields a relatively good perplexity across both models.